gmmatt/torgeternity/Readme.md

 - Updated links dialog
 - Update German localization (thanks Algor!)
 - Fixed issue where card types were not localizing in configuration windows
+- Changed titles of some threat tabs so that tabs format correctly

 v.
 2.1.0
 - Added card support!
 Too many new features to document here, but you can